 Cataract Surgery Orange County - Cataract Removal Los Angeles

-Cataract Surgery is one of the most common procedures performed on a regular basis by ophthalmologists.
+Cataract Surgery is one of the most common procedures performed on a regular basis by cataract surgeons.
 Cataract surgery involves using the small incision phacoemulsification technique.
 Basically, the smallest incision possible is made so that the unwanted lens material can be removed with an ultrasonic needle.

 This cataract removal procedure is performed in a hospital or in an ambulatory surgery center on an outpatient basis.
 With the use of an operating microscope, Dr. Feinerman will make a very small incision in the surface of the eye in or near the cornea.
 A normal incision is about 2.5 to 3 millimeters in length and is created at the junction of the cornea and the sclera.
 An anesthetic is then administered inside the eye through this incision.